PixelsCamp/talks/developing-applications-for-smart-tvs_david-silva.md

 I will be mostly focused on using Angular as the starting framework for app development and I intend to showcase some of my homebrew applications made for these devices as a starting point for others to do the same.

+Some of the instructions given in this talk will be targeted at LG TVs but they should work with minor changes for other Smart TVs as well.

 Speaker Bio
 -----------